akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_1.md

 Java
 :   @@snip [ActorHierarchyExperiments.java]($code$/java/jdocs/tutorial_1/ActorHierarchyExperiments.java) { #print-refs }

 Note the way a message asked the first actor to do its work.
-We sent the message by using the parent's reference: `firstRef ! "printit"` When the code executes, the output includes the references for the first actor and the child it created as part of the `printit` case.
+We sent the message by using the parent's reference: @scala[`firstRef ! "printit"`]@java[firstRef.tell("printit", ActorRef.noSender())].
+When the code executes, the output includes the references for the first actor and the child it created as part of the `printit` case.
 Your output should look similar to the following:

 ```
 First : Actor[akka://testSystem/user/first-actor#1053618476]